mderubertis/WiFiPasswordDatabase-Android/README.md

 The Wi-Fi Password Database App allows you to securely sync your Wi-Fi passwords to the ApexTech Solutions servers.

+_\*The Android app is designed to view, add, modify, or delete stored Wi-Fi Passwords.
+Not all platforms will support this feature\*_

 Security
 --------